Enabling “device flow”

 }

-On receiving the response above, The authorization server notifies the end user that the verification process is completed (step #14).
+On receiving the response above, The authorization server notifies the end user that the verification process is completed (step #14 in Device Flow Diagram).

 Token request and response

-As described before, the client makes “device access token requests” using the value of “device_code” to the authorization server (step #a).
+As described before, the client makes “device access token requests” using the value of “device_code” to the authorization server (step #a in Device Flow Diagram).
 It usually sends the requests multiple times (i.e. polling) until the authorization server completes the verification of the user_code and provides an access token.

 • Request (step #b using curl command)